About Jenny

 Founder of Macaroni Kid Cleveland East: Created Ohio’s first Macaroni Kid site to help caregivers discover local events, support neighborhood businesses and ease the mental load of planning family time.
 Under different leadership, the site continues to serve thousands of families across the east side today.

-Communications professional in the nonprofit sector: Spent the majority of my 10 years at the Rock and Roll Hall of Fame and Museum managing internal communications and international public relations. experience I now use to lift up voices, strengthen institutions and build trust through transparency.
+Communications professional in the nonprofit sector: Spent the majority of my 10 years at the Rock and Roll Hall of Fame and Museum managing internal communications and international public relations, experience I now use to lift up voices, strengthen institutions and build trust through transparency.

 Why I’m Running